top of page

 • Lodging in Expedition tents at Everest Base Camp

-• All necessary staff & porters
+• All necessary staff & porters and personal duffle bag

 • All necessary trekking & climbing permits